JakubIllner/jakubillner.github.io/_posts/2022-09-30-JSON-in-autonomous-database.markdown

 only.

 * BLOB - recommended for JSON documents that may exceed 32767 characters.
-BLOB may be stored either unompressed or compressed with varying degree of compression (low, medium, high).
+BLOB may be stored either uncompressed or compressed with varying degree of compression (low, medium, high).

 * BLOB with optimized binary format OSON - this is new binary JSON format that was